How to Copy Styles Between MS Word Documents for Your Procedure Manual

-This is How to Copy Styles Between MS Word Documents
+This is How to Copy Styles Between MS Word Documents for Your Procedure Manual

 Copying Styles between MS Word documents is quick and relatively easy.